 We can’t help but think that the uproar over Bird arriving in Cleveland could have been prevented utilizing these three PR tactics:

-Safety rules for riding a Bird can be found on the website and the app’s user agreement.
+Safety rules for riding a Bird scooter can be found on the website and the app’s user agreement.
 But like any tedious list of terms and conditions, it’s tempting for users to agree to the rules without actually understanding them.
-Launching a campaign to educate the public on how to safely ride a Bird could reduce the risk of accidents caused by misusing the scooters and assuage the City’s fear of liability.
+Launching a marketing campaign to educate the public on how to safely ride a Bird could reduce the risk of accidents caused by misusing the scooters and assuage the City’s fear of liability.
 An effective campaign may have included:

 - Traffic signs reminding riders of the rules of the road

 - Live demonstrations in public spaces on how to ride safely